 We already have a tryouts process, do I need to change it to use evaluation software?

 This depends on the evaluation software provider you choose.
-Some are designed to be entirely customizable to support your existing process – scoring criteria and ranges, weighting of skills, multi-day tryouts, and customizable player fields.
+Some are designed to be entirely customizable to support your existing process – scoring criteria and ranges, the weighting of skills, multi-day tryouts, and customizable player fields.
 Others lock you into their templates and you may need to adjust your process in order to use the tool.
 Make sure to ask this question while reviewing evaluation software platforms to make sure you choose the best one for you.

 How much does evaluation software cost?